Skip to content

 What is the difference between "nodejs" and "node" (or "golang" and "go")?

 These are aliased.
-For example, mise use [email protected] is the same as mise install [email protected].
+For example, mise use nodejs@14.0 is the same as mise install node@14.0.
 This means it is not possible to have these be different plugins.

 This is for convenience so you don't need to remember which one is the "official" name.
 However if something with the aliasing is acting up, submit a ticket or just stick to using "node" and "go".
 Under the hood, when mise reads a config file or takes CLI input it will swap out "nodejs" and "golang".